Getting Off the Bench and Into the Game

 A lot of fears when it comes to writing, however, can and should be dispelled.

 I was afraid of getting hurt playing hockey.
 But how much risk was I really in with pads covering every inch of my body?
-And how hard can a four-year-old really shoot a puck anyway?
+And how hard can a four-year-old really shoot a rubber ball anyway?

 I was afraid of disappointing my coach.
 But who put that pressure on me?
 I'll give you a hint.
 It wasn't my coach, who had nothing but patience and encouragement for a timid benchwarmer.